niieani/chunk-splitting-plugin/README.md

 However, the splitting behavior is entirely configurable, via the `segregator` parameter, which must be a function when provided.
 See [Customizing new chunks](#customizing-the-contents-of-new-chunks) for details.

+## Installation

+Install it with npm

+`npm install chunk-splitting-plugin --save-dev`

+or with yarn

+`yarn add chunk-splitting-plugin --dev`

 ## Usage

 The simplest way to configure the plugin is to set `maxModulesPerChunk` and `maxModulesPerEntry`.